CASE STUDIES

 CUSTOMER REQUIREMENTS:

-To condition intermediate level nuclear waste in its final, disposable, transportable container., so that it is dry and stable for long term storage
+To condition intermediate level nuclear waste in its final, disposable, transportable container, so that it is dry and stable for long term storage

 SOLUTION:

-After conducting a series of vacuum drying trials, MechaTech Systems were commissioned to develop the prototype Advanced Vacuum Drying System (AVDS) by Magnox Berkeley Site.
+After conducting a series of in-house small scale vacuum drying trials, MechaTech Systems were commissioned to develop the prototype Advanced Vacuum Drying System (AVDS) by Nuclear Restoration Services Ltd (formerly Magnox).
 A Vacuum Conditioning Unit and two different types of Heating Station were designed, to accommodate two different types of Ductile Cast Iron Containers (cuboidal and cylindrical DCIC).
-The AVDS won the Magnox I4 Innovation Award, and MechaTech Systems were highly commended by the Nuclear Decommissioning Authority.
+In-house full scale trials were then carried out successfully.

-FREEZE DRYER, CUSTOMISED FOR ARCHAEOLOGICAL CONSERVATORS
+CASE STUDY: FREEZE DRYER CUSTOMISED FOR ARCHAEOLOGICAL CONSERVATORS

 CUSTOMER REQUIREMENTS: